larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 # System -> kitty

 # When you launch it you will be warned about your .zshrc config, don't
-# worry about that for now, we will deal with it later.
+# worry about that, we will deal with it later.
 Choose option
-# to create an empty one for now.
+# to create an empty one for the time being.

 # Then, retrieve the primary key to enable
 # the installation of Chaotic-AUR's keyring and mirror list.
-Write this
+Paste this
-# in the terminal window:
+# in the terminal window with CTRL + SHIFT + V:
 sudo pacman-key --recv-key 3056513887B78AEB --keyserver keyserver.ubuntu.com
 sudo pacman-key --lsign-key 3056513887B78AEB